Regardless if you live on or off campus, you can recycle a lot of things in Manhattan.

 Best Buy: recycles electronics (incl. calculators), CDs, DVDs, cell phones, cables, small electrics, fans and vaccums.
 Click here for a list of what they take.
 Select Kansas from the drop-down menu at the bottom of the page to see the KS specific recylables.

 Howie's Recycling & Trash Service: Click here to see what you can recycle at Howie's.
-NEW (and not included on their website): Howie's is accepting e-waste free of charge, with exception of leaded glass TV's and leaded glass computer monitors (fees for these items can be found here).
+Howie's is accepting e-waste for the Manhattan area free of charge.
 For their trash customers, Howie's offers curbside recycling.

 Curbside Recycling: Carnahan Curbside Recycling